wcygan/lib-wc/experiments/tokio-actor-pipeline/readme.md

 ### Architecture

-The server is implemented as a system of actors built with `tokio`.
+The server is implemented as a system of actors built with [Tokio](https://github.com/tokio-rs/tokio).

 There is an [accept loop](server/src/accept.rs) which listens for new connections & starts to process them with the actors.

-The server is composed of three actors:
+The server is composed of three steps:

 1. [Reader](server/src/actors/reader.rs)
-    - Purpose: Network I/O
+    - Purpose: network I/O
-    - Read request from the client
+    - Read a request from the client
+    - Pass the work to the next actor
 2. [Processor](server/src/actors/processor.rs)
-    - Purpose: Compute
+    - Purpose: server-side computation
     - Process the request
+    - Pass the work to the next actor
 3. [Responder](server/src/actors/responder.rs)
-    - Purpose: Network I/O
+    - Purpose: network I/O
     - Respond to the client with the response

 ![pipeline](pipeline.png)